Close Menu

 These changes eventually result in the lungs becoming hyperinflated, which reduces the exchange of gases.
 This makes it difficult for people to breathe and oxygenate their blood.
 It also impairs the ability to breathe out carbon dioxide from the blood.

-If you have chronic bronchitis, then the airway walls in your lungs become inflamed.
+If you have chronic bronchitis, then the airway walls in your lungs are inflamed.
 As a result, the inflammation produces mucus.
 Excess mucus in the lungs reduces your ability to breathe.
 The main difference between emphysema and chronic bronchitis, is that chronic bronchitis produces a frequent cough with mucus.
 By contrast, the main symptom of emphysema is shortness of breath.

 CAUSES OF COPD

 The most common cause of COPD is smoking.
-If you quit smoking, then your lung symptoms may improve.
+If you quit smoking, then your lung symptoms might improve.
 The problem with smoking is that it causes your COPD condition to progress.
 Emphysema, for example, is irreversible.
 People with severe emphysema may need a lung reduction surgery.
 This surgery removes the diseased area of the lung in order to allow the healthier part of the lung to work better.

-Over time, COPD symptoms can become so severe that you become too short of breath to perform normal activities, such as cleaning the house and working a full time job.
+Over time, COPD symptoms can become so severe that you become too short of breath to perform normal activities, such as cleaning the house and working a job.
 COPD symptoms include coughing, phlegm, and also trouble breathing deeply.
 Additionally, COPD can lead to the progression of other diseases, like heart problems and respiratory infections.
-You can learn more about other breathing problems, like sleep apnea.
+You can learn about other breathing problems, like sleep apnea.

 COPD SYMPTOMS